Joseph H. Farrow, M.D.: A Physician Devoted to Understanding Breast Cancer

 Dr. Farrow received many honors during his career, including Presidency of the American Radium Society and the James Ewing Society.
 In addition to being an excellent teacher and clinical surgeon, he and his colleagues at Memorial Sloan-Kettering wrote extensively on all aspects of breast cancer as recognized in the 1960′s and 70′s.

 In 1969 he gave the James Ewing Lecture before the James Ewing Society.
 The topic was current concepts in the detection and treatment of the earliest of early breast cancer.
-This topic, now called in situ carcinoma of the breast, has received almost more attention in the last decade than any other aspect of breast conditions.
+This topic, now called in situ carcinoma of the breast, has received almost more attention in the decade around the turn of the twenty-first century than any other aspect of breast conditions.
 Examining this article and comparing it with an in-depth review on this subject written in 2004 illustrate Farrow’s depth of knowledge and understanding of this little known entity as well as his anticipation of its importance in the future.

 Farrow gave recognition to a paper written by Fred W. Stewart and Frank W. Foote in 1941 which emphasized the potential for these lesions to become multi-centric and infiltrative.
-It was not until 1950, however, when Foote reported a follow-up of these cases “ confirming their earlier observations “ that the surgical service at Memorial Sloan-Kettering began to treat in situ carcinoma more aggressively.
-A study from that institution looking at cases of in situ lobular and ductal carcinoma from 1949 to 1967 revealed for the first time the increasing incidence and potential seriousness of these entities.
+It was not until 1950, however, when Foote reported a follow-up of these cases “confirming their earlier observations” that the surgical service at Memorial Sloan-Kettering began to treat in situ carcinoma more aggressively.
+A study from that institution looking at cases of in situ lobular and in situ ductal carcinoma from 1949 to 1967 revealed for the first time the increasing incidence and potential seriousness of these entities.
 The incidence rose from 13 percent of all breast cancers at their institution to over 30 percent.
-More lobular carcinomas than ductal were diagnosed and the difference between them became more evident.
+More lobular carcinomas than ductal were diagnosed, and the difference between them became more evident.
 Very few mammograms were done at this time.
 Most of the lesions were investigated because of a lump or nipple discharge.
-Multi-centricity and bilateral involvement in lobular carcinoma and, to a lesser degree, ductal in situ lesion was of concern to them and influenced their treatment.
+Multi-centricity and bilateral involvement in lobular carcinoma, and to a lesser degree, ductal in situ lesions were of concern to them and influenced their treatment.
 Ductal carcinomas treated by local excision alone resulted in a 20 percent recurrence rate with infiltration.

-In 2004 a review of the management of ductal carcinomas in situ in Europe and the United States by Elizabeth Ceilley et. al. was published in the journal of Cancer.
-They reported ductal carcinomas in situ as now representing 15 percent of all cancers diagnosed in the U.S. In contrast with Farrow’s report, the majority of their cases were diagnosed by mammography.
+A 2004 review article, The Management of Ductal Carcinoma in Situ in North American and Europe, by Elizabeth Ceilley et al., was published in the journal of Cancer.
+They reported ductal carcinomas in situ as representing 15 percent of all breast cancers diagnosed in the U.S. In contrast with Farrow’s report, the majority of their cases were diagnosed by mammography.
 They also emphasized that in spite of a normal mammogram, biopsy was indicated in the face of clinical indications.